People either love Hiking Poles(*1) or hate them. I will cover what I discovered, and maybe this will help you decide for your self.

-- It can be really easy to forget to pick up your pole after a photo shop or a hut..
+- Sometimes its easy to forget to pick up your pole after a photo shop or a hut..

 Parts of a Hiking Pole

-Handle: Essentially I have seen 2 types: 1) Shaft handle, where the grip is wrapped around the top 10cm of the pole, and 2) The T style grip there is effectively a “saddle” handle running at right angles across the top of the pole.
+Handle: Essentially I have seen 2 types: 1) Shaft handle, where the grip wraps around the top 10cm of the pole, and 2) The T style grip there is effectively a “saddle” handle running at right angles across the top of the pole.